Austria–Serbia relations

-Foreign relations exist between Austria and Serbia and their predecessor states.
-Austria has an embassy in Belgrade.
-Serbia has an embassy in Vienna and a general consulate in Salzburg.
-Austria is a European Union member and Serbia is a European Union candidate.
+Austria and Serbia maintain diplomatic relations established in 1874 between the Austria-Hungary and the Principality of Serbia.
+From 1918 to 2006, Austria (as a successor state of the Austria-Hungary) maintained relations with the Kingdom of Yugoslavia, the Socialist Federal Republic of Yugoslavia (SFRY), and the Federal Republic of Yugoslavia (FRY) (later Serbia and Montenegro), of which Serbia is considered shared (SFRY) or sole (FRY) legal successor.

 History

 The history of relations between the two countries goes back to the Great Turkish War, Habsburg-occupied Serbia (1686–91) and Great Serb Migrations (formation of Military Frontier and building of Petrovaradin Fortress), to the era when the Kingdom of Serbia (1718–1739) had been a province of the Habsburg monarchy, and the last Austro-Turkish War (1787–91) at the time of Habsburg-occupied Serbia (1788–92).